microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

  10. Can Microsoft provide a more modern solution to support their IoT device upgrades?

- -  Yes, using Azure Sphere, the customer can upgrade their devices using new hardware designed with security and flexability in mind.
+ -  Yes, using Azure Sphere, the customer can upgrade their devices using new hardware designed with security and flexibility in mind.
  -  Reference [this Microsoft research paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/03/SevenPropertiesofHighlySecureDevices.pdf) for details of what makes devices secure

 ## Customer quote (to be read back to the attendees at the end)